ruisu2000p/xbrl-api-minimal/README.md

 ---

-**Version 3.0.0** - Simplified for better performance and maintainability
+**Version 3.0.1** - Improved logging and error handling for production readiness